 How to Grow an Early Pak Tomato Plant

-Early Pak tomato seeds can be sown directly in the garden or started indoors about 6-8 weeks before your region’s last expected frost date.
-From seed, Early Pak tomatoes take approximately 55-68 days to reach maturity.
+Early Pak tomato seeds can be sown directly in the garden or started indoors about six to eight weeks before your region’s last expected frost date.
+From seed, Early Pak tomatoes take approximately 55 to 68 days to reach maturity.
 Early Pak tomatoes are one of the best rated tomatoes to grow in the Midwest or cooler climates because of their short maturation time.

 Early Pak tomatoes have shown resistance to verticillium wilt and fusarium wilt.
 However, like all tomato plants, they may experience problems with blight, blossom end rot, tomato hornworms, and aphids.